Cactoidal/Time-Crystal/godot/README.md

 ## Day 10

-Haven't made quite the progress I would have liked; I've had a strange problem trying to get Automation to call Functions.  checkUpkeep is returning a valid performData, and when called manually, the Functions call works just fine.
-But for some unknown reason, I can't seem to connect the two.
-I've had Functions trigger Automation, but not the other way around.
-Ostensibly it is possible to do it, but at the moment I seem to be going wrong somewhere.

 I've begun rewriting the contract logic to support players having multiple decks.
 Currently I'm also planning to shift the game logic over into a second contract connected via interface.

-Ah, fortunately my Automation -> Functions connection problem has a mundane cause: my gas limit for performUpkeep was simply too low.
+Not much exciting to report, a lot of time was spent fixing bugs and changing how I pass data between the game, the chain, and the oracle.